 This type of contact is eligible to receive transactional emails about their activity in your online store, like abandoned cart and order notifications, or ads.

 Hard bounces and repeated soft bounces become cleaned contacts.
 A cleaned contact has a non-deliverable email address, which might be misspelled or invalid.
 They’ll have a Cleaned badge in the Email Marketing column of your list.

-This type of contact isn’t eligible to receive any Mailchimp emails.
+This type of contact isn’t eligible to receive emails from your mailing list.